 Research

 At the Koch Institute, we think about cancer differently.
 Our vibrant community of life scientists and engineers brings the best of MIT to cancer research, working across disciplines to ask big questions and come up with big ideas.
 Our research model is built on convergence—the coming together of life sciences with engineering and physical sciences—and collaboration.
-Collaboration isn’t news for people in the MIT community, but it’s not the norm everywhere.

 Our researchers work at all stages of the research pipeline—from bench to bedside—moving big ideas from discovery to application to new discovery.
-Our state-of-the-art Robert A. Swanson (1969) Biotechnology Center and signature research programs accelerate new ideas and innovation, while our vast network of academic, clinical, and industry collaborators ensure that patient impact remains at the heart of the Koch Institute research model.
+Our state-of-the-art Robert A. Swanson (1969) Biotechnology Center and signature research programs and centers accelerate new ideas and innovation, while our vast network of academic, clinical, and industry collaborators ensure that patient impact remains at the heart of the Koch Institute research model.

-Our Research Areas
+Our Research Model

 Our Collaborations and Impact